chen-ethan/BasicOperatingSystem/README.md

 # BasicOperatingSystem
-A simple operating system that allows multiple users to save and print files.
+A simple operating system that allows multiple users to save and print files using multiple threads in Java.

 See Report for more detailed information